Skip to Main Content

 Combining your terms: search operators

-There are three main operators:
+There are three main search operators:

 • AND - for combining your concepts giving more specific results e.g. women AND africa